 3. Educate your clients.
 If you’re a real estate professional, make sure your clients know about this scheme.
 Not everyone is aware they could be a target (which is why it keeps happening).
 Set up a specific passcode for each client.

-4. Consider using ClosingLock and asking your title company to use this technology for all of their transactions… What’s ClosingLock (previous name was BuyerDocs), you ask?
+4. Consider using ClosingLock and asking your title company to use this technology for all of their transactions… What’s ClosingLock (the previous name was BuyerDocs), you ask?
 This tech startup provides secure document delivery for closing companies and homebuyers.
 The company says it has protected more than $5 billion in wire transfers and works with big and small businesses across the country.

 Scams will never be eradicated, but it is part of your job to know the current scams and how to protect transactions against shady folks.